First Wednesday of Every Month

 “If thou didst know the gift of God, and who he is that saith to thee, give me to drink; thou perhaps would have asked of him, and he would have given thee living water” … “the water that I shall give him shall become for him a fountain of water, springing up into life everlasting” … “Sir, give me this water, that I may not thirst.” – John 4: 10-14

-Christian motherhood demands a complete giving of everything for the physical and spiritual formation of her children in the home.
-No one has unending love and self abandon within themself.
-Instead, they must be constantly nourished and sustained by the infinite source of living water that only Christ can give, himself.
+Christian motherhood demands a complete giving of everything for the physical and spiritual formation of one’s children in the home.
+No one has unending love and self-abandon within herself.
+Instead, mothers must be constantly nourished and sustained by the infinite source of living water that only Christ Himself can give.

 What is the Confraternity of Christian Mothers?